Last Updated on

-Healthy food is an integral part of pregnancy, and most expectant mothers include foods that are nutritious.
+Healthy food is an integral part of pregnancy, and most expectant mothers eat a variety of nutritious foods.
 Certain food cause changes in body odour.
-Red meat has amino acids and causes the sweat to smell a certain way for a couple of hours or even for days.
-Seafood not only affects the odour of sweat but also vaginal discharge.
-Vegetables like broccoli, cabbage and cauliflower contain sulphur that is absorbed by the bloodstream.
+Red meat has amino acids which cause the sweat to smell a certain way for a couple of hours or even for days.
+Seafood affects not only the odour of sweat but also vaginal discharge.
+Vegetables like broccoli, cabbage, and cauliflower contain sulphur that is absorbed in the bloodstream.
 This erupts as sweat on the surface of the skin which mixes with bacteria resulting in a foul odour.
 Some medications that you take will also cause a change in body odour.

 Most often, it is only you who can sense this odour owing to your heightened sense of smell.
 Do not worry about reactions from others.
-However, if you experience any vaginal secretions that have a strange colour or odour then contact your doctor.
+However, if you experience any vaginal secretions that have a strange colour or odour, contact your doctor.

 - Bathe at least twice daily: Shower or take a bath at least twice a day.
-Try using antibacterial soap to kill the bacteria that causes bad odour.
+Try using an anti-bacterial soap to kill the bacteria that causes bad odour.
 Use clean towels to wipe yourself dry.

-- Keep your skin fresh: If taking a shower, keep a container with some water and squeeze a few drops of lemon to wash with.
+- Keep your skin fresh: Try using home remedies like when taking a shower, keep a container with some water and squeeze a few drops of lemon.
 After using this concoction, rinse with water in another container with a bit of honey.
-This combinations leaves the skin smooth and silky and helps skin remain fresh for long.
-If you are taking a bath, add a bunch of mint leaves as the aroma will be rejuvenation.
+This combinations leaves the skin smooth and helps the skin remain fresh for long.
+If you are taking a bath, add a bunch of mint leaves as the aroma will be rejuvenating.

-- Shampoo Regularly: Wash your hair with shampoo at least three times a week.
-Sprinkle some perfume or scent on your comb or brush so that it lends the scent to your hair every time you run it through.
-Keep your comb clean and dry all the time.
+- Shampoo regularly: Wash your hair with shampoo at least three times a week.
+Spray some perfume on your comb or brush so that it lends the scent to your hair every time you run it through.
+Keep your comb clean and dry at all times.

-- Stay Trimmed and pruned: Hair in the genitals, underarms and pubic area can accumulate sweat and trap bacteria on the skin.
-Keep it trimmed as frequently as possible so that it does not produce sweat that will lead to any bad odour.
+- Stay trimmed and pruned: Hair in the genitals and underarms can accumulate sweat and trap bacteria on the skin.
+Keep it trimmed so that it does not produce sweat that will lead to bad odour.

-- Use a deodorant, antiperspirant or powder: Apply deodorant or talcum powder on your underarms to smell fresh.
-If you sweat profusely, then use antiperspirants which will be more effective.
-Make sure that you carry these with you wherever you go.
-Deodorants don’t stop you from sweating; They simply do the job of helping you smell nice.
+- Use a deodorant, antiperspirant, or powder: Apply deodorant or talcum powder on your underarms to smell fresh.
+If you sweat profusely, then use an antiperspirant, as it will be more effective.
+Make sure that you carry it with you wherever you go.
+Deodorants don’t stop you from sweating; they simply do the job of helping you smell nice.

-- Wear loose and breathable clothes: Wear fabrics like linen and cotton which are more breathable.
-Avoid wearing the same clothes and wash them after on use.
+- Wear loose and breathable clothes: Wear fabrics like linen and cotton, which are more breathable.
+Avoid wearing the same clothes and wash them after one use.
 Try adding ¼ cup white vinegar in the rinse cycle to your laundry.
-You could also try washing your clothes separately and add fabric conditioner to get them to smell fresh.
-If your undergarments smell bad, then soak them in a solution of ¼ white vinegar and water for 15 minutes before washing them.
+You could also try washing your clothes separately and adding a fabric conditioner to get them to smell fresh.
+If your undergarments smell bad, soak them in a solution of ¼ cup of white vinegar and 1 cup of water for 15 minutes before washing them.

-- Eat right: Avoid eating too much of onions, garlic and red meat.
-Stick to fruits and green vegetables which will reduce body odour and it is also beneficial to the foetus.
+- Eat right: Avoid eating onions, garlic, and red meat in excessive amounts.
+Stick to fruits and green vegetables as these will reduce body odour and will also be beneficial to the foetus.

 Even after maintaining an impeccable standard of personal hygiene and eating right, you may experience severe body odour.
 In such circumstances, make sure to consult your doctor.
-Your doctor may suggest some medicated soap or make a few changes to medications that you might be taking.
-Remember your body odour will never harm your baby and more often than not it is only you who will experience the same.
-The methods mentioned above are the safest way to get rid of body odour and maintain personal hygiene.
+Your doctor may suggest some medicated soap or make a few changes to the medications that you might be taking.
+Remember that your body odour will never harm your baby and more often than not, it is only you who will be able to smell it.
+The methods mentioned above are the safest ways to get rid of body odour and maintain personal hygiene.
 So go on and try them and don’t fret too much as it is all a part of the experience.